glamcoder/glamcoder.org/content/about.md

 Georgiy believes that main skill each manager should have is openness - ability to honestly and fairly talk to your direct reports and people around you in order to achieve results together.

 In his spare time Georgiy likes constructing Lego Technic creations, planespotting in airports around the world, and spending time with his wife and little daughter.

+Also is working hard to bring you [conferenc.io](conferenc.io) - best conference management service.